We earn commissions from brands listed on this site, which influences how listings are presented.

 Doctor using TMS to treat a patient with major depressive disorder.

 Transcranial magnetic stimulation (TMS) has helped treat depression since 1985.
-Now, numerous TMS providers and clinics have made it more accessible.
+Now, numerous TMS providers and clinics have made this mental health treatment more accessible.
 Here's how it works.

 As a psychotherapist, I've worked with many individuals struggling with major depression, which affects about 21 million adults in the United States.
 Major depressive disorder (MDD) can impair professional, social, and emotional functioning and cause feelings of hopelessness, disinterest in once-enjoyed activities, and changes in sleep and appetite.

 Online therapy treatments can help improve symptoms.
-But for more severe cases, approaches like transcranial magnetic stimulation (TMS) could be beneficial.
+But for more severe cases, non-drug therapies like transcranial magnetic stimulation (TMS) could be beneficial.
 Here are 10 TMS facts to help you understand how it interacts with MDD.

 » Looking for mental health resources?
 Take a look at these key online aids for depression.